f3rnando3669/Latin-lexicon-ML-Research/README.md

 # latinDict
-Latin Dictionary App designed to help users understand Latin words and phrases.
+Latin Dictionary orginaizer project designed to store and orginize old un used data from the latin lexicon https://neolatinlexicon.org/search/